mathew4STAR/EyeBlindAssist/README.md

 - Buzzer

 ##### Software
-- Python 3.6
+- Python 3.6 <br>
-Once python is installed you can run the requirments.txt file to install all files.<br>
+Once python is installed you can run the setup.sh file to install all files.<br>
 Or you can manually install
 - Tensorflow
 - Opencv